whoozle/btanks/README-linux.txt

 random notes about linux compilation:

 1) This game must be built with scons build system, no matter you like it or not.
 You have no choice.
-Autotools & family is stupid shit and I hope it'll die soon.
+Autotools & family is stupid crap and I hope it'll die soon.

 2) if you have some cheap audio hardware without hardware mixer, ALSA project might help you.
 Just put this lines into your ~/.openalrc or /etc/openalrc :